ambaradan/docsmarker/docs/rocksmarker/index.md

 ## Rocksmarker project

 Welcome to the introductory page for Rocksmarker, a custom configuration for Neovim that integrates all of its features and adds many more for file management, Git repositories, diagnostics, and much more.
-This configuration is designed to provide a powerful and intuitive markdown editing experience.
+The design of this configuration is to provide a powerful and intuitive markdown editing experience.

-Rocksmarker is still under development, but it can already be used on a daily basis to write and edit markdown documentation.
+Rocksmarker is still under development, but you can already use it on a daily basis to write and edit markdown documentation.
 It can be safely installed as the default configuration in `~/.config/nvim` or as a secondary configuration for markdown, if you already have one installed for other purposes.

 The Rocksmarker configuration includes the use of **rocks.nvim**, a plugin manager that simplifies the installation and management of other plugins.
 Rocksmarker includes a wide range of plugins that provide features such as buffer management, file navigation, autocompletion, code formatting, Git version management, and much more.